gdemarcsek/bsideslux18/README.md

 /usr/bin/head: cannot open '/home/vagrant/testfile' for reading: Permission denied
 ```

 The `owner` qualifier only lets the program read the files that are owned by the same fsuid (oid=fsuid).
-If we ran the script as root <--- I might have discovered an AppArmor bug here: TODO look into this!!!!
+If we ran the script as root, we will be able to read the contents of `testfile` but we will fail to read files owned by `vagrant`.